Are you looking for an energy-efficient air conditioner but don’t want to lose access to a window?

 Dehumidify Mode (or Dry Mode)

-Ideal for humid climates.
-Switches the air conditioner from lowering the temperature to lowering the humidity inside a room.
+This feature is ideal for humid climates.
+It switches the air conditioner from lowering the temperature to lowering the humidity inside a room.
 The fan runs at a low speed and the compressor only turns on for short bursts of time.

-Turns the air conditioner into a fan to circulate air without cooling it down.
+This turns the wall mounted air conditioning unit into a fan to circulate air without cooling it down.
 Consumes less power because the compressor is turned off.

 Allows you to control the air conditioner from a distance without having to physically touch the appliance.

 Adjustable Louvers (Vents)